1907 High Relief Saint-Gaudens Twenty Dollar Gold

 reverse on the lowly cent coin is a humble, personal tribute to one of our nation's greatest chief

-as implemented is the most innovative ever transferred from art plaster to coin gold.
-The coin is a tribute to
+the most innovative ever transferred from art plaster to coin gold.
+The coin is a tribute to Saint-Gaudens.
+In

-Saint-Gaudens.
-In fact, the full-figured, striding Liberty on the obverse is a reworking of an earlier
+fact, the full-figured, striding Liberty on the obverse is a reworking of an earlier sculpture of

-sculpture of Saint-Gaudens' own, the magnificent Goddess of Victory figure that fronts the Sherman Monument in
+Saint-Gaudens' own, the magnificent Goddess of Victory figure that fronts the Sherman Monument in New York's

 The present example, certified MS65 by PCGS, will certainly be the subject of intense